 - Three recorded evidences of ability to speak in front of an audience/class (at least one in education)

 - Three letters of recommendation - one from a former employer, one from a supervisor in an educational experience you had with children or young adults, and one from a former teacher (high school or other academic setting)

 - One page rationale for choosing teacher education – written in formal collegiate format

 Stage 1 Portfolio

 Along with the above evidence of readiness for admission to the School of Education, the applicant must compile and successfully present a themed Stage 1 Portfolio to an EDU professor.
 This portfolio includes the documentation of the required criteria above.
-It is to be organized around the 10 Standards for Teacher Development and Licensure (p.8 of WLC Teacher Ed.
-Handbook).
+It is to be organized around the 10 Standards for Teacher Development and Licensure.
 It also includes a research topic of interest and the rationale for choosing this topic.
 The instruction for building this portfolio comes from EDU 221 (initial requirement) and further help in building the portfolio is provided by the Future Teachers of Education Association (FTEA) on campus.

-Further information regarding the admissions process and the entire School of Education program can be found in the Teacher Education Handbook on the Education page of the WLC website.
+Further information regarding the admissions process and the entire School of Education program can be found in the Teacher Education Handbook.